Shashxs/Shashank-ecom/README.md

 Node.js (version 14 or higher)
 npm (version 6 or higher)
 Vite (version 2 or higher)

 Installation
-Clone the repository using git clone https://github.com/your-username/ecommerce-website.git Navigate to the project directory using cd ecommerce-website Install dependencies using npm install
+Clone the repository using git clone https://github.com/shashankxs/ecommerce.git Navigate to the project directory using cd ecommerce-website Install dependencies using npm install
 Start the development server using npm run dev
 Build and Deployment
 Build the project using npm run build
-Deploy the project to your preferred hosting platform Project Structure
+Deploy the project to your preferred hosting platform

+Project Structure
 src: Source code for the project
 public: Public assets for the project
 components: Reusable UI components
 pages: Page-level components
 styles: Global styles for the project

-utils: Utility functions for the project
-License
-This project is licensed under the MIT License.
+Accessibility and Robustness
+This application prioritizes user experience and accessibility through:
+Comprehensive error handling to gracefully manage unexpected issues.
+Use of aria-label attributes to improve navigation and usability for users of assistive technologies.

 Contributing
 Contributions are welcome!
 Please submit a pull request with your changes.